docker/docs/get-started/index.md

 {% include_relative nav.html selected="1" %}

 Welcome!
-We are excited you want to learn how to use Docker.
+We are excited that you want to learn Docker.
 Docker lets you easily **build, ship, and run** any application on any platform.
 Let's get started.

 The Docker _Get Started_ tutorial teaches you how to: